hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-stacks.md

 ### Configure Chainhook

-In this section, you will configure chainhook to communicate with the network.
+In this section, you will configure a chainhook to communicate with the network.
 Run the following command in your terminal and generate the `Chainhook.toml` file.

 `$ chainhook config generate --testnet`